youssefkaroui/pets-spot/README.md

 # Pets-spot
 ![alt text](./client/public/images/README.screenshot.png)

-  This is your pets-for adaption spot!
-It's platform where you can look for a cute a pet for adoption or list your pet form adoption.
+It's your Pets-spot!
+It's a platform where you can look for a cute pet for adoption or maybe list your pet form adoption.

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)